Looking for Something?

 Brian Petras – Bicycle Rider for W.O.R.L.D.
 Team Sports

-By susan Brian Petras – Bicycle Rider for W.O.R.L.D.
+By Christine Wade Brian Petras – Bicycle Rider for W.O.R.L.D.
 Team Sports

 There are two days that drain us of our vitality.
 They are days over which we have no control.
 Those days are yesterday and tomorrow.
 Brian Petras, successful 2010 Sea to Shining Sea bicycle rider with World T.E.A.M.
 Sports, taught us all to live in the present, each day to the best of our ability – no whining – no pity parties – no excuses.
 That’s Brian.
 Brian was diagnosed synovial sarcoma in August of 2009.
 His right leg was amputated below the knee, and battled this rare cancer for 6 more years.